egretos/ai/doc/index.md

 - [Command](logic_entities/command.md) - can run **one** action.
 Hard coded.
 - Interpreter - can interpret text into procedures or commands
 - Procedure - Can call any commands.
 Calls are successive.
-- Event - Creates when some procedure done or failed, or something important happens.
+- Event - Creates when some procedure or command done or failed, or something important happens.
 Can call another process
 - Listener - Listen events and messages.
 Can run procedures.
 - Strategy - Has scripts for executing processes.
 Behavior can be changed by conditions.
 - Memento - Can store edge states and save it as **Snapshots**